dstar55/100-words-design-patterns-java/README.md

 $  cd /src/main/java/com/hundredwordsgof/strategy
 ```

+* Structure

+The Strategy declares an interface common to all supported algorithms.
+The ConcreteStrategy implements the algorithm using the Strategy interface.
+The Context uses this interface to call the algorithm defined by a ConcreteStrategy.

 * Known uses
   * [java.util.Comparator#compare()](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html#compare-T-T-), executed by among others [Collections#sort()]()
   * [javax.servlet.Filter#doFilter()](https://docs.oracle.com/javaee/7/api/javax/servlet/Filter.html#doFilter-javax.servlet.ServletRequest-javax.servlet.ServletResponse-javax.servlet.FilterChain-)

 ##### <a id="TemplateMethod"></a>TemplateMethod

 * Motivation

 Imagine that we need to implement an application which performs various operations on a database.
 We decide to use JDBC, which is a standard Java interface for accessing a relational database.